“War making nought the sweet smiling calm of life,

 We recoil from the images and sounds of war, and turn our minds away from the difficulty of the problem – at least until it hits home.
 And now, even that option escapes us, wherever ‘home’ may be.
-Every few months, if hundreds of civilians are not blown apart, we should be surprised; these are the times we have been chosen to live in .
-War thus confuses us, befuddles us, and leaves us dismayed, and broken.
+Every few months, if a few hundred civilians are not casualties of war, we should probably be pleasantly surprised; these are the times we have been chosen to live in .

-Of course we must return to the war of Israel vs Hamas or Hezbollah – this promises to be a fight to the finish, and there seems no end in sight to the hostilities.
+Of course we can always return to the perpetual state of war between Israel vs Hamas or Hezbollah – everywhere we look, there seems to be no end in sight to hostilities.
 There are full-blown wars concurrently in most regions of the forgotten, dark continent – Africa.

 War seems to be everywhere, in the fresh past or not too distant future, with all possibilities on the table.
 As a civilian, I understand precious little of what it could mean to be actively involved ‘on the ground’.
-But beyond the specifics of circumstances, I wanted to study the subject of war on as broad a canvas as I could.
+But beyond the specifics of the circumstances of any of these wars, I wanted to study the subject of war on as broad a canvas as I could.
 I needed to find some insightful commentary that was independent of ideology and founded on something concrete.
 I wanted to flush out all euphemisms and make an effort to observe.

 A quick note on the presentation of topics and content – I have very few original thoughts to share on this difficult topic.
 For the most part, the canvas draws from the work of giants, whom I’ll cite generously, should you like to pursue these thoughts further.